EsaLaboratory/Datasets--Social-Benefits-and-Network-Costs-of-Heat-Pumps/README.md

 Please cite the following paper for using this dataset:

-Evaluating the Social Benefits and Network Costs of Heat-Pumps as an Energy Crisis Intervention, Yihong Zhou, Chaimaa Essayeh, Sarah Darby, Thomas Morstyn, 2023
+*"Evaluating the Social Benefits and Network Costs of Heat-Pumps as an Energy Crisis Intervention, Yihong Zhou, Chaimaa Essayeh, Sarah Darby, Thomas Morstyn, 2023"*